cvilas/guidance/people/leaders_code.md

 - Aim to pay well.
 Rationale:
   - Minimises turnover and associated reduction in efficiency and customer satisfaction.
   - Low pay sets reduced expectations; high pay incentivises higher performance.

+> I shall encourage my team to call me out if I am perceived to be breaking the code above